jerefong/chmeetings/README.md

 Prerequisites

-CHMeetings must be configured with two custom fields to store the expiry dates of DBS checks and safeguarding certificates.
+ChMeetings must be configured with two custom fields to store the expiry dates of DBS checks and safeguarding certificates.

 API access to CHMeetings is required for the script to function.